nitrate-lang/nitrate/docs/REFERENCE_SEMANTICS.md

 The borrow checker is designed to be conservatively sound: it may reject valid programs (false positives) but will never accept invalid programs (no false negatives).
 This is the same trade-off Rust made in its lexical borrow checker (pre-NLL).
 A future upgrade to full NLL (Non-Lexical Lifetimes) region inference will reduce false positives.

+## Code Generation Semantics

+### Place-Based Memory Model

+Codegen follows Rust's place-expression model.
+A _place_ is a memory location; a borrow of a place produces the address of that location.
+The codegen invariant is:

+> **`gen_place(value)` returns the address of `value`'s storage — never a copy.**

+This is what makes `&arr[i]` reference the actual array element rather than a temporary copy.
+Dereferencing `*p` for a borrow `p: &T` produces the same address as `p` — zero-cost aliasing.
+Assignment `*p = v` writes through that address.

+### Field and Index Access Through References

+Access expressions (`FieldAccess`, `IndexAccess`) automatically dereference one layer of reference/pointer:

+- `p_ref.x` where `p_ref: &Point` computes a GEP on the pointee of the reference, producing the address of the actual struct field — no struct copy.
+- `arr_ref[i]` where `arr_ref: &[i32; 5]` computes a GEP into the array pointee, producing the address of the actual element — no element copy.

+Slice indexing (`SliceRef`/`SlicePtr`) extracts the data pointer from the fat pointer, then GEPs the element by the index, yielding a reference into the slice's backing storage.

+### Method Call Receivers

+When a method takes `&self` or `&mut self`:

+- If the receiver expression is already a reference/pointer type (e.g., `p_ref.method()` where `p_ref: &Point`), the pointer value is passed directly — not the address of the reference slot.
+- Otherwise, the receiver's place (address) is passed.

+### Raw Pointer Assignment

+Assignments through dereferenced pointers (`*ptr = v`) compile to a store through the pointer's address.
+The dereference place is the pointer value itself, so the store writes directly to the pointee — no intermediate temporaries.

+### IR-Level Aliasing Guarantees

+The zero-cost dereference ensures LLVM sees the alias relation directly.
+There is no `alloca` + `load` + `store` chain that would hide the data flow, so LLVM's mem2reg, GVN, and alias analysis passes can optimize through borrows as effectively as through direct variable access.

 ## Integration

 References are created by the HIR lowerer when `&` operators are encountered.
 The solver propagates reference types through constraints, and the codegen generates LLVM pointer operations for reference creation, dereference, and field access through references.
+The codegen's place-based memory model ensures that all reference operations alias their targets correctly, providing Rust-compatible semantics for borrowed data.